kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

     - *Sith Mask*, a Heavy Armor mask available in Uthar's Room in the Sith Academy
     - *Damind Crystal with Mantle of the Force*
     - *Rubat Crystal with Mantle of the Force*
-- For the task **Maximum Passive FP Regeneration**, you must equip both the Sith Mask *and* a lightsaber with Mantle of the Force, Damind, and Rubat equipped.
+- For the task **Maximum Passive Force Point Regeneration**, you must equip both the Sith Mask *and* a lightsaber with Mantle of the Force, Damind, and Rubat equipped.
 Since only one Mantle is typically available, equipping a second Mantle lightsaber using glitches is not required for this task, and in order to have the maximum you **must** equip the Sith Mask.

 **Persuade a Prospective Sith to Leave**
 - The prospective Sith stand outside the entrance to the Sith Academy near Mekel.
 Persuading any of them to leave will fulfill this task.